-A caller to The Ramsey Show laid out a situation that will feel familiar to anyone planning marriage: his girlfriend’s parents take three to four vacations a year and have still asked the couple for grocery money.
+A caller to The Ramsey Show laid out a situation that will feel familiar to anyone approaching marriage: his girlfriend’s parents take three to four vacations a year and have still asked the couple for grocery money.
 His worry was direct: “I don’t want to be a pocketbook for their retirement.”

 The Real Problem: Lifestyle Spending Without a Financial Floor

-The core concept here is spending sequencing: the order in which you fund your obligations matters as much as the total amount you spend.
+The order in which you fund your obligations matters as much as the total amount you spend.
 A household that funds vacations before its grocery budget has its priorities inverted.
-When family covers the shortfall, the household never feels the consequence of that inversion.
-The behavior continues.
+When family covers the shortfall, that household never has to reckon with the inversion.
+The behavior simply continues.

 The Psychology of Luxury Entitlement vs. Familial Obligation